aeszyman/ARTH312/exam_study_guide.md

 25. [Hereford World Map](https://www.themappamundi.co.uk/mappa-mundi/), Hereford Cathedral Treasury, ca. 1300.

 ###### Final
-26. Cathedral of Reims, France. ca. 1290.
-(13-1)
+26. Cathedral of Reims, France.
+13th century.
 27. Ambulatory and radiating chapels, abbey church, Saint-Denis, France, 1140.
-(13-2)
 28. Royal Portal, west facade, Chartres Cathedral, Chartres, France, ca. 1145.
-(13-5)
 29. Cathedral of Chartres, France, rebuilt after 1194.
-(13-12)
 30. Rose window and lancets, north transept, Cathedral of Chartres, France, ca. 1220.
 Stained glass.
-(13-18)
 31. Sainte-Chapelle, Paris, France, 1245.
-(13-25)
 32. Carcassonne, France.
 Bastions and towers, 12th-13th centuries, restored by Eugène Viollet-le-Duc in the 19th century.
-(13-28)
 33. House of Jacques Coeur, Bourges, France, 1450.
-(13-30)
 34. _God as Creator of the World_, folio of a moralized Bible, from Paris, France, ca. 1220.
 Ink, tempera, and gold leaf on vellum.
-(13-32)
 35. Pucelle, _Hours of Jeanne d'Evreux_, ca. 1325.
-(13-35A)
-36. _Virgin of Jeanne d'Evreux_, from the abbey church of Saint-Denis, France, 1339.
-Silver gilt and enamel.
-(13-37)
+36. Blanche of Castile, Louis IX, and two monks, dedication page (folio 8 recto) of a moralized Bible, from Paris, France, 1226-1234.
+Ink, tempera, and gold leaf on vellum, 1’ 3” x 10 1/2”.
+Pierpont Morgan Library, New York.
 37. _Castle of Love_, lid of a jewerly box, from Paris, France, ca. 1350.
 Ivory and iron.
-(13-38)
-38. Richard the Bello, _Mappamundi_ of Henry III, ca. 1280.
-(13-38B)
+38. Circle of Simone Martini (fl.
+1315-47) and Lippo Memmi (c.
+1317-47), _The Glorification of Saint Thomas Aquinas_, ca. 1340-45.
+Tempera on panel.
 39. _Klosterneuburg Altar_, refashioned after 1330.
-(13-43A)
 40. Nicholas of Verdun, _Shrine of the Three Kings_, begun ca. 1190.
 Silver, bronze, enamel, and gemstones.
 Cologne Cathedral.
-(13-45)
 41. Naumburg Master, _Crucifixion_, west choir screen of Naumburg Cathedral, Naumburg, Germany, ca. 1255.
 Painted limestone.
-(13-47)
 42. _Röttgen Pietà_, from the Rhineland, Germany, ca. 1300.
 Painted wood.
-(13-50)
 43. Trinity College Apocalypse, ca. 1255.
 Illumination on parchment.
-(Camille 16)
-44. Ambrogio Lorenzetti, _The Good City Republic_, 1340.
-Sala dei Nove, Palazzo Pubblico, Siena.
-(Camille 44)
+44. Shrine of the Virgin, ca. 1300, German.
+Oak, linen covering, polychromy, gilding, gesso.
-45. Miracles involving buying a panel painting of the Virgin, from the _Cántigas de Santa María_, ca. 1280.
-Illumination on parchment.
-(Camille 80)
+45. Naumburg Master, Ekkehard and Uta, statues in the west choir, Naumburg Cathedral, Naumburg, Germany, ca. 1249-1255.
+Painted limestone, Ekkehard 6’ 2” high.
-46. A nun experiences the three stages of mystical experience, ca. 1310.
-Illumination on parchment.
-(Camille 85)
+46. Konrad von Altstetten as hunter and hunted, from the Manesse Codex, Zürich, ca. 1300.
+Heidelberg, Universitätsbibliothek, Cod.
+Pal.
+Germ.
+848, fol.
+249v.
-47. The word at the center of the Jewish world, from a Haggadah of the Ashkenazi rite, ca. 1340.
-Illumination on parchment.
-(Camille 94)
+47. Unicorn Tapestries, 1495-1505, South Netherlandish.
-48. The licorice plant and the magical production and mining of lapis lazuli, from a herbal, ca. 1320.
-Illumination on parchment.
-(Camille 100)
+48. The 1425 Dance of Death from the Cemetery of the Holy Innocents, Paris, as preserved in Guyot Marchant’s woodcut edition of 1490.
 49. Jean le Noir, _The Three Living_ and _The Three Dead_, from the Psalter and Book of Hours of Bonne of Luxembourg, before 1349.
 Grisaille, color, gilt and  brown ink on vellum.
 (Camille 115)
-50. King Richard II kneeling before the Virgin (the Wilton Diptych), 1399.
-Tempera on oak panel.
-(Camille 123)
+50. The remnants of the _transi_ tomb of Cardinal Jean de La Grange, ca. 1402, formerly in the church of St Martial, Avignon, now in the Musée du Petit Palais, Avignon.